franpanteli/5-Data-Analysis-Python-Page-View-Time-Series-Visualizer-Project/README.md

 #### Writing The Project time_series_visualizer.py File

 The `draw_line_plot`, `draw_bar_plot` and `draw_box_plot` functions were coded into the project [time_series_visualizer.py](https://github.com/franpanteli/Data-Analysis-Python-Page-View-Time-Series-Visualiser-Project/blob/main/time_series_visualizer.py) file, to generate plots of this nature using the time series input data.
 This file was annotated with problem-solving approaches to produce plotting functions for this.
 These performed calculations on the project data and generated the plots in the [Output Files](https://github.com/franpanteli/Data-Analysis-Python-Page-View-Time-Series-Visualiser-Project/tree/main/Output%20Files) directory.
-These output plots are also provided below.
+The output plots produced by these functions are also provided below.

 #### Output Plots
 ![Screenshot 2024-04-01 at 14 50 25](https://github.com/franpanteli/Data-Analysis-Python-Page-View-Time-Series-Visualiser-Project/assets/131474705/30b4ac97-39a2-45d8-8320-4c939deae2e5)